 Types

 YAML Schema supports validation for all YAML data types.
-This page covers string, number, integer, boolean, null, array, and object types.
+This page covers number, integer, boolean, null, and array types.
+For strings, see Strings.
+For object validation, see Objects.

 Number Types